 The DIME acronym is the best one that has worked for me as an agent.
 Many other agents use similar acronyms, but, I feel that this one keeps things simple.

-D = Death Benefit.
-A final expense whole life policy to cover funeral costs and other final expenses.
+- Death Benefit: A final expense whole life policy to cover funeral costs and other final expenses.

-I = Income protection.
-A term policy to cover for the years the breadwinner plans on working before retirement.
+- Income protection: A term policy to cover for the years the breadwinner plans on working before retirement.
 The face amount should be the annual salary times the amount of years the breadwinner wants to cover for loss of income.

-M = Mortgage protection.
-A term policy, or a stack of term policies, with a total face covering the costs of whole or part of the mortgage of the house.
+- Mortgage protection: A term policy, or a stack of term policies, with a total face covering the costs of whole or part of the mortgage of the house.

-E = Educational tuition and expenses.
-A term policy with the face amount to cover the costs associated with college tuition and expenses for your children or grandchildren.
+- Educational tuition and expenses: A term policy with the face amount to cover the costs associated with college tuition and expenses for your children or grandchildren.

-Here’s an example of how it should look like.
+Here’s an example of what it should look like.

 D = $15,000.
 Most common, middle-of-the-road face amount.
 This will cover all or most of the burial cost.